-Chondromalacia patella (CMP) involves damage to the articular cartilage which is the smooth hard cartilage under the kneecap.
+Chondromalacia patella (CMP) is damage to the articular cartilage under the kneecap.
 Symptoms are similar to patellofemoral pain as the kneecap rubs on the bone underneath causing swelling and pain.
-Here we explain the injury as well as treatment, strapping and exercises.

 Chondromalacia patella symptoms

 CMP results from damage to the cartilage which covers the back of the patella or kneecap.
-This smooth hard cartilage is known as hyaline cartilage or articular cartilage and its purpose is to allow smooth movement of the patella over the femur or thigh bone in the knee.
-There are different stages or grades of injury depending on how much of the surface has been damaged.
+This is smooth, hard cartilage called hyaline or articular cartilage.
+Its purpose is to allow smooth movement of the patella over the femur or thigh bone in the knee.

-In a healthy knee, the movement of the Patella across the knee is a smooth gliding movement.
+The movement of the Patella across the knee in healthy knees is a smooth gliding movement.
 In individuals with CMP, the kneecap rubs against the part of the joint behind it, resulting in inflammation, degeneration, and pain.

 This can be for a number of reasons but is usually due to the position of the patella itself.
 The most common feature of CMP is patella mal-tracking.
 Usually, the patella moves sideways towards the outside of the knee due to muscle imbalances.
 The quadriceps muscles and other tissues such as the retinaculum are too tight on the outside of the knee and the vastus medialis oblique muscle is weak on the inside of the knee.

-Chondromalacia patellae are common in young athletes who are often otherwise injury free.
+Chondromalacia patella is common in young athletes who are often otherwise injury-free.
 Its incidence is also highest in women due to their higher Q angle.
 It is also more common in those who have experienced previous traumatic knee injuries such as fractures and dislocations.

-CMP is often confused with PatelloFemoral Pain Syndrome (PFPS) as CMP is often a result of PFPS.
+CMP is often confused with Patellofemoral Pain Syndrome (PFPS).
+This is because CMP is often a result of PFPS.
 However, they can both occur in isolation.

 Reducing pain and inflammation

 Rest from activities that aggravate the injury.
-As a general rule, if it hurts or is made worse by an activity then don’t do it!
+As a general rule, if an activity is painful, or becomes worse then don’t do it!
 Running and jumping activities are usually out along with cycling

 Apply cold therapy or ice (Do not apply ice directly to the skin as this may cause ice burns).
-Ice may be applied for 15 minutes every hour initially reducing to every 2 to 3 hours after a day or so.
+Apply ice for 15 minutes every hour initially.
+Then reduce to every 2 to 3 hours after a day or so as your symptoms improve.

 Compression, particularly in conjunction with cold therapy can help in reducing swelling.
 Apply a compression bandage after cold therapy.
-Tight compression bandages should only be applied for 10 minutes at a time in order to prevent tissue damage from restricting blood flow.
+Apply tight compression bandages for only 10 minutes at a time.
+This prevents tissue damage from restricting blood flow.